mgutz/nanoc3_blog/README.md

 # nanoc3_blog

-This is a customized [nanoc3](http://nanoc.stoneship.org/) blog site.
+This is a [nanoc3](http://nanoc.stoneship.org/) blog starter kit.

+View this project on [nanoc3-blog.mgutz.com](http://nanoc3-blog.mgutz.com/).

 Features:

 1. Uses the appropriate filter based on the file extension: .erb -> ERB, .haml -> HAML, .md, .markdown -> BlueCloth, .sass -> SASS
 2. Uses the filesystem_combined datasource, so a separate .yaml metadata file is not needed for each item.